jaredly/hexo-admin/Readme.md

+# Maintainer wanted!
+This project has a ton of people using it, but I (@jaredly) haven't used Hexo in several years.
+If you use this plugin, and are interested in helping maintain it, I'd love your help!
+To volunteer, start making pull requests fixing bugs & making things better :) if I'm not responsive, feel free to bug me on twitter (@jaredforsyth).

 ![logo](docs/logo.png?raw=true)

 An admin UI for the [Hexo blog engine](http://hexo.io).
 Based off of the [Ghost](http://ghost.org) interface, with inspiration from [svbtle](http://svbtle.com) and [prose.io](http://prose.io).